ssk-d/fireflutter/README.md

     - `createdAt` has the time when the chat room was created.
     - `title` is the title of chat room.
   - When `{users: [ ... ]}` is updated to add or remove user, other properties cannot be edited.
-- `/chat/my-room-list/{uid}/{roomId}` is where each user's room list are stored.
-The document has information about the room and last message.
+- `/chat/my-room-list/{uid}/{roomId}` is where each user's chat room information is stored.
 It's called private room.
+The document has the room information inlcuding last message of the room.
-  - If a user has unread messages, it has no of new messages.
+  - If a user has unread messages, it has the number of new messages.
   - It has last message information of who sent what, time, and more.
-  - It may have information about who added, blocked.
+  - It may have information about who were added or blocked.
-    When A chats in RoomA, the (last) message goes to `/chat/info/room-list/RoomA` and to all the users in the room which are
+    When A chats in RoomA, the (last) message goes to `/chat/global/room-list/RoomA` and to all the users in the room which are
     - `/chat/my-room-list/A/RoomA`
     - `/chat/my-room-list/B/RoomA`
   - Document properties